American Gothic - Drop the Pitch Fork

 Yet for you and I such a commodity also happens to be our home.
-A place where our children grow up, where our lives are anchored, our personalities are met and expressed, where we wake up to meet the day, find safety and pause, where everything we hold dear is kept.
+A place where our children grow up, where our lives are anchored, our personalities are met and expressed, our memories held, where we wake up to meet the day, find safety and pause, where everything we hold dear is kept.
 They are the very reflection of us, of our expectations and dreams, our nagging desires and pulling aspirations.

 As commodities go, we have figured out how to generate a product as cheap as we possibly can.
 Every company becomes an expert in their field on how to cut cost.
 They also know how to market it.
 To sell it.
 To raise the price.